How to Write a Contract Extension Letter

 Details of a Contract Extension Agreement

-A contract extension agreement is also referred to as an extension of contract agreement or a contract extension letter.
+A contract extension agreement is also referred to as an extension of a contract agreement or a contract extension letter.
 When drawing up employment agreements, the start and completion dates of the contract are clearly indicated.
 This is because employment agreements span over a fixed period.
 Sometimes, however, the work may not be completed within the projected time period.
 In such cases, the rights of both parties stated in the original contract must be adhered to, necessitating the drafting of a contract extension agreement.

 A contract extension agreement must contain: